Anne Frank Inspire Academy: Student body

 Admission is by lottery; As of 2014 the majority of the students resided in the Northside Independent School District (NISD), as the school is within the district's territory.
 As of 2019 the school had 400 students.

 Campuses

-The Bandera Road facility, designed by RVK Architects, has 17310 sqft of space.
-The school was designed to have extracurricular activities and includes a coffeeshop, a nature trail, a pond, and a treehouse.
+The Bandera Road facility, designed by Fielding Nair, Intl.
+Architects and built by RVK Architects, has 17310 sqft of space.
+The school was designed to have extracurricular activities and includes a plaza, a nature trail, a pond, and a treehouse.
 Pete Nelson, a treehouse builder from Portland, Oregon, built the treehouse.